 This will be Sarah’s 12th year at camp and she is looking forward to working alongside the staff and campers to make this summer memorable.
 Sarah is going to bring all of her teamwork skills to this role – most of which she learned at camp!
 When Sarah isn’t at camp, she is a high school science teacher in Vancouver, B.C. and when she’s not at school,Sarah is probably skiing or tending to her pet chickens.
 Sarah’s favourite magical Mi-A-Kon-Da moment over the past summers at camp has been cheering so loud for the loons that she lost her voice – She was surrounded by people that she looked up to, no matter their age and it was a very joyful moment.
 Sarah can’t wait to meet everyone and reconnect with the Mi-A-Kon-Da community.

-This will be Jaiden’s 12th summer on Birch Island.
-She is very excited to use her past experience as a counsellor to guide her in her new role as Head of Senior Section, and continue to support the Senior campers and counsellors.
+This will be Jaiden’s 13th summer on Birch Island.
+She is very excited to use her past experience as Head of Senior Section to guide her in her new role as Program Director.
 When Jaiden isn’t at camp, she is studying Political Science and Education at Barnard College.
 A magical Mi-A-Kon-Da moment that is a favourite memory of Jaiden’s is seeing all of the campers in Showcase (our end of session event) demonstrate all of their hard work through the skits and performances they do.

 Each registration must be accompanied by a deposit to secure your spot.
 Submitted deposits are applied towards your camp fee total.